168: Should businesses skip out on Black Friday promos? And what to do instead!

 Add Bonuses Instead of Discounts: Especially for service-based businesses, consider adding valuable bonuses rather than discounting your core services.
 This maintains the perceived value of your main offerings while still providing extra incentive.

-Consider Pre-Black Friday Strategy
+Consider pre-Black Friday strategies

 One smart approach is running a flash sale before Black Friday hits - like what Laura Belgray did with her recent promotion.
 This allows you to: